Vance tells residents in hurricane-stricken North Carolina that they haven't been forgotten

 The incoming vice president and his wife, Usha, visited the Fairview Volunteer Fire Department, where they heard that the building flooded with 4 to 6 inches of water and that roughly a dozen people contracted walking pneumonia as they responded to the hurricane's destruction.
 Power outages meant that some first responders and their families could not check in on each other for several days.
 At least one firefighter lost his life while trying to save lives in the storm.

-“We want you to have the best Christmas as you possibly can have, despite the circumstances,” he said in a message to residents while speaking to reporters after touring the damaged home.
+“We want you to have the best Christmas as you possibly can have, despite the circumstances,” Vance said in a message to residents while speaking to reporters afterward.

 More than 60% of voters in Buncombe County, where Vance visited Friday, backed Vice President Kamala Harris, the Democratic nominee, in November's presidential election.
 Liberal-leaning Asheville is known for its vibrant arts scene and the Biltmore Estate tourist attraction.
 The city’s arts district faced substantial damage from Helene.